This article was originally published in November 2015 and updated in August 2018

 Sydney has an embarrassment of riches when it comes to breathtaking beaches, thanks to its perch along Australia’s east coast.
-While expansive Bondi Beach deservedly gets most of the attention from international jet setters, Sydneysiders make no secret of the fact that they much prefer a spot farther away from the action: Manly Beach.
-Here are five reasons why it’s worth the ferry trip out.
+While expansive Bondi Beach deservedly gets most of the attention from international jet setters, Sydneysiders make no secret of the fact that they much prefer a spot away from the action: Manly Beach.
+Here are five reasons why this surfer’s paradise with golden sand is considered one of the best beaches in Sydney, and worth the ferry trip out.

-Manly Beach can seem tricky to get to being that the most popular mode of transport is boat, but considering the bus to Bondi takes about 45 minutes from Circular Quay, a 30 minute ferry ride isn’t that bad.
+Manly Beach can seem tricky to get to being that the most popular mode of transport is boat, but considering the bus to Bondi takes about 45 minutes from Circular Quay, the 30 minute Manly Beach ferry ride isn’t that bad.
 Plus, the view is unbeatable.
-Ferries pass right between the Harbour Bridge and the Opera House, meaning guests can get an up-close look at the famed architecture from all angles.
+The vessels pass right between the Harbour Bridge and the Opera House, meaning guests can get an up-close look at the famed architecture from all angles.
 Even those who aren’t interested in seeing Manly Beach may still want to hop on a ferry, as they offer the same sightseeing opportunities as the touristy harbour boats for a much lower price.

-Ferries leave every half hour from Circular Quay and adult tickets cost around $15 return.
+The ferry to Manly from Sydney Harbour leaves every half hour out of Circular Quay, and adult tickets cost around $15 return.
 One day unlimited transit passes are about $24, which can be a good option for those who plan to head anywhere else on the same day.
 If you simply can’t wait to hit the beach, pay a few bucks more to hop on the fast ferry, which only takes 17 minutes each way.

 Tip from a Sydneysider: When travelling back from Manly Beach, line up at the top entrance onto the ferry as it boards first, meaning you’ll get to choose the best seat.